Factbox - Possible successors to Japan PM Kan

 Maehara, 49, told Reuters that nuclear power plants should be scrapped by around 2030 and that Japan in the meantime will have to rely on atomic power.

-He also said in the interview that Japan should escape from deflation before raising the 5 percent sales tax to curb public debt.
+He also said in the June interview that Japan should escape from deflation before hiking the 5 percent sales tax to curb public debt.

-An expert on security matters, Maehara has expressed concern about China's military buildup but has also said dialogue with Japan's giant neighbour is essential.

 His hobbies include taking pictures of steam trains.